Reviewing Provident Acquisition (PAQC) and Its Rivals

-Provident Acquisition (NASDAQ:PAQC – Get Rating) is one of 682 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Provident Acquisition to related companies based on the strength of its profitability, analyst recommendations, institutional ownership, valuation, risk, dividends and earnings.
+Provident Acquisition (NASDAQ:PAQC – Get Rating) is one of 682 publicly-traded companies in the “Holding & other investment offices” industry, but how does it contrast to its peers?
+We will compare Provident Acquisition to related companies based on the strength of its institutional ownership, analyst recommendations, earnings, dividends, profitability, risk and valuation.

 Profitability

-This table compares Provident Acquisition and its rivals’ net margins, return on equity and return on assets.
+This table compares Provident Acquisition and its peers’ net margins, return on equity and return on assets.

 |Net Margins